testflows/TestFlows-WebSite/source/handbook/index.md

 # Test Attributes

-You can add `attributes` to any test either by setting [attributes] parameter of the inline test or using [Attributes] decorator if the test is defined as a decorated function.
+You can add `attributes` to any test either by setting [attributes] parameter of the inline test or by using [Attributes] decorator if the test is defined as a decorated function.
 The values of the attributes can be accessed using the `attributes` attribute of the test.

 ## attributes